1992 San Diego Chargers season: Week 17: at Seattle Seahawks

-San Diego avoided a major upset to complete their transformation from 0–4 to 11–5 division champions.
-Seattle were on their way to a record for the fewest points scored in a 16-game regular season (140), but drove 93 yards in only 7 plays to start the game, with Chris Warren running for gains of 31 and 30 yards, the latter for a touchdown.
-Walker's 17-yard catch on 3rd on 5 helped position San Diego for a field goal - Carney's 31-yard kick was his 14th success in a row, a club record.
+Seattle was on its way to a record for the fewest points scored in a 16-game regular season (140), but drove 93 yards in only 7 plays to start the game with Chris Warren running for gains of 31 and 30 yards, the latter for a touchdown.
+Walker's 17-yard catch on 3rd on 5 helped position San Diego for a field goal—Carney's 31-yard kick was his 14th success in a row, a club record.
 In response, the Seahawks were poised for a field goal try of their own, but a botched hold prevented them getting the kick away.
 Humphries completed a 55-yard pass to Lewis on the next drive, but was sacked by Rufus Porter and Cortez Kennedy soon afterwards, and knocked out of the game with a dislocated shoulder.
 San Diego settled for another field goal, and trailed 7–6 at halftime.

-Week 1 starter Bob Gagliano played the second half at quarterback for the Chargers.
+Week 1 starter Gagliano played the second half at quarterback for the Chargers.
 He led an 8-play, 80-yard touchdown drive to start the second half, finding Miller for completions of 25, 11 (on 4th and 3), and 19 yards.
 Butts finished the drive with a 7-yard touchdown, fighting through the attempted tackle of Robert Blackmon.
 The Seahawks responded with another quick touchdown drive, going 86 yards in 7 plays for a 14–13 lead.
-With 11 minutes remaining in the game, San Diego were facing a 3rd and 1 from their own 12 yard line.
-Gagliano completed back-to-back passes of 19 yards to Jefferson and 22 yards to Miller, Butts picked up a further first down and Carney put the Chargers ahead with a 47-yard field goal, with 5:17 to play.
+With 11 minutes remaining in the game, San Diego was facing a 3rd and 1 from their own 12-yard line.
+Gagliano completed back-to-back passes of 19 yards to Jefferson and 22 yards to Miller, Butts picked up a further first down and Carney put the Chargers ahead with a 47-yard field goal with 5:17 to play.
 San Diego scored three more times in the span of barely four minutes.
 Plummer intercepted Stan Gelbaugh, returning the ball 38 yards to the Seattle 8.
 Three plays later, Harmon took a delayed handoff and swept left for a 5-yard touchdown.
 Gelbaugh was sacked by O'Neal and Grossman on the next drive, the latter in the end zone for Grossman's second safety of the season.
 The Chargers then went three-and-out, but Gelbaugh was soon intercepted again, Byrd tipping the ball for Carrington to intercept and return 26 yards for the game's final points.

-Gagliano was 9 of 15 for 125 yards, in what proved to be the last on-field action of his career.
-San Diego made the playoffs for the first time since 1982, and won their division for the first time since 1981.
+Gagliano was 9 of 15 for 125 yards in what proved to be the last on-field action of his career.
+San Diego won its division for the first time since 1981.